philipforget/coffee/README.md

 # Add the avr-gcc homebrew tap
 brew tap larsimmisch/avr

-# Install avr-gcc etc.
+# Install avr-gcc and avrdude
-brew install avr-libc
+brew install avr-libc avrdude

 # Now we need to install Arduino-Makefile, change the initial cd to install it elsewhere
 cd ~/workspace/